King of Jazz: Versions

-Animated segments
+Animated segment

-The film included the first Technicolor animated cartoon segment, by animators Walter Lantz (later famous for Woody Woodpecker and other characters) and William Nolan.
-In this cartoon, Whiteman is hunting "in darkest Africa", where he is chased by a lion which he soothes by playing a tune on a violin (Music Hath Charms, played by Joe Venuti and Eddie Lang).
+The film included the first Technicolor animated cartoon segment, by animators Walter Lantz (later famous for Woody Woodpecker and other characters) and Bill Nolan.
+In this cartoon, Whiteman is hunting "in darkest Africa", where he is chased by a lion which he soothes by playing a tune on a violin ("Music Hath Charms", played by Joe Venuti and Eddie Lang).
 After an elephant squirts water on a monkey in a tree, the monkey throws a coconut at the elephant.
 It misses and hits Whiteman on the head.
 The bump on his head forms into a crown.
 Master of Ceremonies Charles Irwin then remarks, "And that's how Paul Whiteman was crowned the King of Jazz."

 One of the characters making a brief appearance in the cartoon is Oswald the Lucky Rabbit, the star of the Universal Studios animation department led by Lantz.
 A black-and-white sound cartoon featuring Oswald, titled My Pal Paul, also released in 1930 by Universal, promoted King of Jazz by including songs from the film and a cartoon Paul Whiteman character.

 Some of the scenes from the animated cartoon sequence would be later re-used for a later Walter Lantz Oswald Cartoon, Africa.

 Soundtrack

 King of Jazz was the first feature-length film to use a mostly pre-recorded soundtrack made independently of the actual filming.
 Whiteman insisted that musical numbers featuring his orchestra should be pre-recorded to obtain the best sound, avoiding the poor recording conditions and extraneous noises typical of a movie studio sound stage.
 Universal opposed the idea, but Whiteman prevailed over the reluctant studio executives.
 After the sound was recorded, it was played back through a loudspeaker while the scene was being filmed and the performers matched their actions to the recording.
 Later, the resulting film was synchronized with the soundtrack.
 This also allowed the scene to be shot in the same manner as a silent film, with the director free to shout out instructions during the filming and the camera unrestricted by any need to silence its noises with bulky soundproofing.

-Delbert Cobain, one of the singers in the film, is notable as being the great-uncle of musician Kurt Cobain (the late vocalist and guitarist of Nirvana).
+Delbert Cobain, one of the singers in the film who appeared in the finale "Melting Pot of Music" singing "Killarney" in Irish, is notable as being the great-uncle of musician Kurt Cobain (the late vocalist and guitarist of Nirvana).